When you use Traffic Director to handle your application networking, consider the following two primary components:

 Run the CSDS client, which uses the credentials generated by the

-gcloudcommand-line tool.
-Substitute the path to the YAML file you created in the previous step for PATH_TO_CSDS_REQUEST_YAML_FILE.
+PATH_TO_CSDS_REQUEST_YAML_FILEwith the path to the YAML file that you created in the previous step.

 csds-client \ -service_uri trafficdirector.googleapis.com:443 \ -platform gcp \ -authn_mode auto \ -api_version v2 \ -request_file PATH_TO_CSDS_REQUEST_YAML_FILE